mwmiller/baby_ex/Bushbaby.md

 ### Nonce boxes

 The majority of communications (everything except "HELLO") are sent in so-called "nonce boxes".
 These are simply a concatenation of a 24-byte nonce and NaCl secret box which uses that nonce.
-These are wrapped via STLV with the message type (`2` or `3`) as appropriate.
+These are wrapped via STLV with the appropriate integer message type.

 The process is fairly straightforward, once "send" and "receive" keys are established in the "AUTH" state.